-PERSONAL PROFILEThe Fathers Group was launched to help support fathers and it is coordinated by me Jeff.
-I am also commonly known as TJ.
+PERSONAL PROFILEThe Fathers Group was launched to help support fathers and it is coordinated by Jeff.
+Jeff is also commonly known as TJ.

-My work with Men began in 1994, when I became a case worker volunteer with the organization Prison Link.
-Prison Link which is in partnership with the Staffordshire and West Midlands Probation Trust, are funded to provide support to offenders.
-My involvement with Prison Link led me to working with men in Prison but also in the community following discharge from custody.
+Jeff’s work with Men began in 1994, when he became a case worker volunteer with the organization Prison Link.
+Prison Link which works in partnership with the West Midlands Probation Service is funded to provide support to offenders.
+Jeff’s involvement with Prison Link led him to working with men in Prisons but also in the community following discharge from custody.

-My work with the Criminal Justice system, in resettling offenders, includes the following:-
+Jeff’s work with the Criminal Justice system, in resettling offenders, includes the following: -

 - Prison Service